Jewish collaboration with Nazi Germany: History

-Jewish support for the Nazi ascent to power

-During the Nazis' ascent to power, some Jewish organizations, such as the Association of German National Jews and The German Vanguard supported Nazism until being outlawed in late 1935.
-Motivated by anticommunism, conservative nationalism, anti-Zionism, and anti-liberalism, these groups had initially believed that Nazi antisemitism was merely rhetorical hyperbole or a tactic to "stir up the masses".

 Judenrat and Ghetto Police

 In German-occupied Europe during World War II, Jews, Romani, and some other minorities, were destined for removal, first through ghettoization and exile, and finally through extermination.
 To streamline the process of excluding Jews, and to ease the burden of management, Germans established Jewish institutions in the ghettos.
-These included, first and foremost, Jewish administrative boards, usually called Judenräte, and the Jewish Ghetto Police, responsible for maintaining order in the ghettos.
+These included, first and foremost, Jewish administrative boards, usually called Judenrat, and the Jewish Ghetto Police, responsible for maintaining order in the ghettos.
 Formally, the Jewish police were subordinate to the Judenrats, but in most ghettos they quickly became independent of them and even gained a higher position, reporting directly to the Germans.

 The activities of the first wave of Judenrat leaders were primarily aimed at improving the well-being of the communities they headed.
 Only their successors, chosen by the Germans from among the most corrupt, were blind executors of German orders and acted mainly for their own self-interest.
 In some of the larger ghettos, the Judenrats were forced to prepare lists and hand over people to the Germans for deportation.
 More often, only the Jewish police took part in deportations.
 In most places this never happened.
 The Jewish police were widely hated among other Jews, and their members were far more likely to be corrupt and self-interested than the Judenrat leaders.
 In 14 ghettos, Jewish police cooperated with the resistance movement.